-Though Minnesota is planning on replacing as many high mileage vehicles as possible, the lead time needed to procure and outfit these vehicles will not allow us to have these vehicles on the road until the spring of 2019.
+Though Minnesota is planning on replacing as many high mileage vehicles as possible, the lead time needed to procure and outfit these vehicles will not allow us to have these vehicles on the road until the spring of 2020.
 The emergency lights and other miscellaneous vehicle outfitting generally takes one to two months.
 This is the reason our repair and maintenance costs are estimated to be high despite budgeting for new vehicles.

-Our wireless communication expense, estimated at \$16,000, includes the cost of utilizing air cards for our laptops and cell phones for our personnel.
-Minnesota uses mobile service from Verizon and Sprint.
+Our communication expense, estimated at \$16,000, includes the cost of office lines, air cards for our laptops, and cell phones for our personnel.
+Minnesota uses office phone services from Verizon, and mobile services from Verizon and Sprint.
 Air cards are necessary for the CVIs and Troopers in field as it gives them access to upload and download information on updated inspections and carrier information.
 Cell phone use is also necessary for several reasons: all our personnel field questions from carriers on regulations and inspections, conduct public outreach events, and are needed to be available for callouts and post-crash inspections.

 Our Commercial Vehicle District, being statewide in area, relies heavily on postage for things that are not suitable for email.
 All of our employees also do not have access to document scanners, forcing them to mail in certain forms and documents they are required to complete and submit.
+There are also circumstances where mailing documents, equipment, and supplies is the cheapest or most convenient option.
 In the previous year, Minnesota spent approximately \$2,000 in postage fees.

 The Commercial Vehicle District presently has a lease expense of 21,000 dollars per month for our main District Office.
 This is amount is calculated per our contract with the building owner.
 We have a 11,669 square feet of total space.
-For 10/01/18 through 9/30/19, our 11,016 square feet of office space will be charged at a rate of \$22.00 per sq.ft., per month, and our 653 sq.ft. of workshop space will be charged at a rate of \$14.90 per sq.ft., per month.
-This equals a monthly total of \$20.196.00 permonth for our office space, and \$810.81 per month for our workshop space.
+For 10/01/19 through 9/30/20, our 11,016 square feet of office space will be charged at a rate of \$22.00 per sq.ft.. per month, and our 653 sq.ft. of workshop space will be charged at a rate of \$14.90 per sq.ft., per month.
+This equals a monthly total of \$20,196.00 per month for our office space, and \$810.81 per month for our workshop space.
 The grand total per month is \$21,006.81.
 A twelve month lease expenditure costs us \$252,081.72.

 Per year, the lease expenditure is estimated to be \$166,000.00.
 This estimate is for MCSAP only, utilizing the same justified funding split of 66 percent.
 Again, this 66% is the percentage of time the MN State Patrol Commercial Vehicle District spends on MCSAP activities.
-Overall, the lease expenditure for federal fiscal year 2019 is estimated to be over 250,000 dollars.
+Overall, the lease expenditure for federal fiscal year 2020 is estimated to be over 250,000 dollars.
 Minnesota does not pay lease for any other space used by our employees.

-$Minnesota\ knows\ that\ our\ CVSA\ membership\ is\ \$14,000.\ Due\ to\ the\ structure\ of\ our\ state\ accounting\ system,\ this\ expense\ is\ classified\ as\ "other."$
+Minnesota knows that our CVSA membership is \$14,000.
+Due to the structure of our state accounting system, this expense is classified as "other."